Fisheries and Resources Monitoring System

 Results

-Since there is no fishery in recent years or any other independent data available within the SEAFO CA, no assessment can be done at the moment.
+Since there has been no fishery in recent years or any other independent data available within the SEAFO CA, no assessment can be done at the moment.

 Sci Advice